chris-short/devopsish.com/content/post/117/index.md

 [New VMware Kubernetes product comes courtesy of Heptio acquisition](https://techcrunch.com/2019/02/26/latest-vmware-kubernetes-product-comes-courtesy-of-heptio-acquisition/) — There is something to be said for pure-play Kubernetes.

-[Google Kubernetes Engine; Explain Like I’m Five!](https://medium.com/devopslinks/google-kubernetes-engine-explain-like-im-five-1890e550c099) — "Creating your first managed Kubernetes cluster on Google Kubernetes Engine using Terraform"
+[Google Kubernetes Engine; Explain Like I'm Five!](https://medium.com/devopslinks/google-kubernetes-engine-explain-like-im-five-1890e550c099) — "Creating your first managed Kubernetes cluster on Google Kubernetes Engine using Terraform"

-[Kubernetes Quick Setup with Prometheus, Grafana & Jaeger](https://blog.nobugware.com/post/2019/kubernetes_quick_development_setup_minikube_prometheus_grafana/) — "Here is a quick setup (mostly notes) to create a dev environment using Minikube and the workflow I’m using with it."
+[Kubernetes Quick Setup with Prometheus, Grafana & Jaeger](https://blog.nobugware.com/post/2019/kubernetes_quick_development_setup_minikube_prometheus_grafana/) — "Here is a quick setup (mostly notes) to create a dev environment using Minikube and the workflow I'm using with it."

 [Let's deploy to Openshift / Habr](https://habr.com/en/post/441906/) — "I'd like to share my story about migration an application to Openshift."